|

 The fact is:

-Mental retardation can be caused by any condition which impairs development
+Intellectual disability can be caused by any condition which impairs development

 of the brain before or during birth or in early childhood.
 More than 250